 Slide your other hand down the sprig, pulling off all the leaves along the way.

-Then add some Dijon mustard, honey and the thyme leaves to a bowl and whisk.
+Then add some Dijon mustard, organic honey and the thyme leaves to a bowl and whisk.

 Slowly whisk in some extra virgin olive oil.

 Season well with salt and pepper.

 Next, season your organic, pastured chicken with salt and pepper and place on the hot grill.